mattermost/mattermost-ai-framework/README.md

 ![Screenshot](https://github.com/chenilim/mattermost-ai-framework/assets/46905241/bbdce0f0-08ba-4934-bf94-6ff55d3cc6e7)

-This project demonstrates the ability to run fully private and self-hosted AI chat bots in a multi-user chat environment.
+This project demonstrates the ability to run self-hosted AI chat bots in a multi-user chat environment that is fully private and off-grid / air-gapped.

 This framework uses a Mattermost app to interface with a variety of LLM AIs.
-It currently supports locally run LLMs hosted on [Serge](https://github.com/nsarrazin/serge).
+It currently supports locally run LLMs hosted via [Serge](https://github.com/nsarrazin/serge), which is a wrapper around [llama.cpp](https://github.com/ggerganov/llama.cpp) that allows LLMs to be run without a GPU.

 ### Architecture